isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>Cavenagh Bridge, 1894</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
-Cavenagh Bridge is the oldest bridge across the Singapore River.
-Before it was built, one had to cross the river by ferry.
-Completed in 1869 to celebrate the 50th anniversary of the founding of Singapore, the bridge is named after William Orfeur Cavenagh, who was the last governor of the Straits Settlements (1859-1867) before Singapore became a crown colony.
-It now serves as a footbridge between the Fullerton Hotel Singapore and Empress Place.
+Completed in 1869 to celebrate the 50th anniversary of the founding of Singapore, the bridge is named after William Orfeur Cavenagh, who was the last governor of the Straits Settlements (1859–1867) before Singapore became a crown colony.
+It now serves as a footbridge between Fullerton Hotel and Empress Place.
 <p></p>
 <p></p>
 <hr>